The End? Standing strong

 These images above depict the Siege of Babylon and the Siege of Sardis – two “impenetrable cities” conquered by Cyrus the Great.
 The ruins of Sardis are on the top of the cliffs (right top and bottom).

-During his Persian conquest, Cyrus the Great lie siege to both the impenetrable cities of Sardis (547 BC) and Babylon (539 BC).
-The night of the Fall of Babylon is described in the Bible by the prophet Daniel.
-The arrogance of emperor Belshazzar and this great city lead to its fall when, besieged by the Persian army, they continued feasting, trusting in its secure walls.
-That night the Lord wrote in blood on the palace walls “MENE, MENE, TEKEL, UPHARSIN…—God has numbered the days of your reign and has brought it to an end… you have been weighed on the balances and have not measured up… your kingdom has been divided and given to the Medes and Persians.”
+During his Persian conquest, Cyrus the Great laid siege to both the impenetrable cities of Sardis (547 BC) and Babylon (539 BC).
+The prophet Daniel describes the night of the Fall of Babylon in the Bible.
+The arrogance of emperor Belshazzar and this great city led to its fall when besieged by the Persian army, they continued feasting, trusting in its secure walls.
+That night, the Lord wrote in blood on the palace walls, “MENE, MENE, TEKEL, UPHARSIN…—God has numbered the days of your reign and has brought it to an end… you have been weighed on the balances and have not measured up… your kingdom has been divided and given to the Medes and Persians.”
 (Daniel 5:24-28).
-Ironically, this siege is known as the Bloodless Battle: Cyrus the Great simply diverted the Euphrates river which flowed through the city and marched his army into the capital.
+Ironically, this siege is known as the Bloodless Battle: Cyrus the Great simply diverted the Euphrates River, which flowed through the city and marched his army into the capital.
 Babylon woke up to a conquered city.

 The historical Lydian capital Sardis fell in the same way: while the citizens kept their feast, trusting in their ancient, secure walls, a Persian scout noticed how a lookout’s helmet fell and how he retrieved it through a gap in the wall.
-That night Cyrus led his army through that gap, surprising the guards who were enjoying the feasting inside.
-And this arrogant security sets the background and tone to Christ’s letter to the church in Sardis (Revelation 3:1-6).
+That night, Cyrus led his army through that gap, surprising the guards who were enjoying the feasting inside.
+This arrogant security sets the background and tone for Christ’s letter to the church in Sardis (Revelation 3:1-6).

 Quick links to full THE END Revelation Series posts